Monywa Education College

 Monywa Education College (မုံရွာပညာရေးကောလိပ်) is a college located in Monywa, Sagaing Region in northwestern Myanmar.
-The college accepts 650 student teacher trainees to attend the college and employs about 100 staff trainers.
+The college has the overall capacity to train 650 teacher trainees.
+It employs about 100 staff trainers.
 Traditional subjects, such as Myanmarsar, English, Mathematics, Economics, Physics, History, and Education Theory are offered.
 Students are required to wear the traditional academic uniform of a white shirt and green longyi.
-Students are expected to live, dine, and worship together on campus.
+They are expected to live, dine, and worship together on campus.